Diademodon: Diet

 For a long time Diademodon was largely characterized as being herbivorous, yet there is evidence which suggests it may have been omnivorous, there has not yet been a clear conclusion to the specifics of Diademodon’s diet.
 The reason for the unclear conclusions may be due to Diademodon’s counter intuitive teeth.
 The canines in Diademodon were very pronounced yet the post canines were thought to be adapted for vegetation.
 Through the examination of stable light isotopes of oxygen extracted from Diademodon fossils, it was able to be deduced that the organism relied heavily on water from sources other than leaves, namely streams, rivers, lakes, snowmelt and other such sources.
 It was these sources which allowed for a multitude of inferences to be made of Diademodon’s ecology.
-Diademodon’s preferred habitat was thought to included much canopy cover and a cooler environment.
+Diademodon’s preferred habitat was thought to have included much canopy cover and a cooler environment.
 These assumptions were inferred from the low carbon values found in extracted tissues.
 Another interpretation of this data was that Diademodon may have had hippo-like behavior, that is, it remained in deep pools of water during day hours and only left its aquatic environment at night to forage for food.
 This was interpreted from low oxygen values found in tissue samples.
 However, this idea was put to rest as Diademodon did not morphologically or isotopically reveal any adaptations for long term aquatic life.
 Its bone oxygen levels did not match those of other semiaquatic organisms, such as the hippopotamus.
 A third suggested possibility was that Diademodon may have been close to readily available water sources, though did not spend the majority of its life in them.
 It may have munched on shallow water seaweed, which is known to have lower oxygen content.